Skip to Main Content

 • You can go to the Course Reserve page to see when your reserve materials are ready for students to use.
 You can search by instructor's name, course name, or course number.

-If you have questions about copyright and the reserve process, please contact Naomi McDermott by email or by phone at x4122.
+If you have questions about copyright and the reserve process, please contact Alec Li by phone at x4341 or by email.

 Our mission is to build a library collection that supports the curriculum and mission of Gordon College.
 We ask for faculty collaboration in selecting resources that support your courses and students, helping us build a relevant and useful library collection.